Home Blog Inventory carrying costs: what they are, how to calculate, and ways to reduce them

 Inventory holding costs and profitability

-When profit margins are tight, getting your carrying costs as low as possible can have a significant impact on overall profitability.
-Contact our team of inventory optimization experts and consultants who will analyze your current inventory data to help you identify how to improve your demand forecasting, supplier management, inventory optimization and procurement planning processes.
+If your carry costs are higher than they should be, contact our team of inventory optimization experts and consultants who will analyze your current inventory data to help you identify how to improve your demand forecasting, supplier management, inventory optimization and procurement planning processes.

 Originally published Oct 2015; updated Nov 2020.